The end of net neutrality: What it all means

 Yet, some fear it’s also possible internet providers will one day begin charging customers more to access services like Netflix that are currently included as part of your monthly bill.

 Not quite.
-It’s very like this issue could end up being decided in court, or perhaps even by legislation in Congress.
+It’s very likely this issue could end up being decided in court, or perhaps even by legislation in Congress.

 “Whenever we do anything big and major, people go to court,” a senior FCC official said last month.
 “I certainly would not rule that out.”